strong-network/images/README.md

 Need help?
 Email support@strong.network

 ## What's in This Repository?
 This repository is a collection of docker files and scripts that are used to build and deploy workspace images to use with the Virtual Workspace Infastructure (VWI) by Strong Network.
-The files fulfill several requirements that allow project owner to import them as resources.
+The files fulfill several requirements that allow a project owner to import them as resources.

 ![Container images](assets/images/container_images.png)
 ##  Provided Environments